TT-ReBORN/Georgia-ReBORN/README.md

 It's purpose is to be used mainly as a desktop version, the layout has been modified to look clean and simple without any distractions.
 The cover artwork and playlist are the main focus.

-Georgia-ReBORN has 10 themes in total ( Options -> Change Theme ):
+Georgia-ReBORN has 10 themes in total ( Options -> Theme ):

 ![Themes](https://i.ibb.co/PgVtM21/George-Re-BORN-Themes-Animation.webp)